-Imagine the future, it’s year 2050 and Mrs. Gupta is sitting on her couch talking to her friends about this amazing new treatment she is using to alleviateherknee pain.
-She talks about a new mobile app that her physician has prescribed, which has a combination of videos and games guiding her to perform targeted exercises or joint movements.
-The app comes along with a Bluetooth enabled band to be placed on her joints to measure the joint movement during exercise and ensure precision.
-Moreover, the app measured her joint movements and suggested that her knee can go without a surgery for almost 5-years based on the degree of movement and a few other parameters.
-No pills, no side-effects or physical therapy visits, the entire treatment can be accessed from the app store through a prescription given by her doctor.
+Imagine the future, it’s the year 2050 and Mrs. Gupta is sitting on her couch talking to her friends about this amazing new treatment she is using to alleviate her knee pain.
+She talks about a new mobile app that her physician has prescribed.
+Which has a combination of videos and games guiding her to perform targeted exercises or joint movements.
+The app comes along with a Bluetooth-enabled band to be placed on her joints.
+It measures joint movement during exercise and ensures precision.
+Moreover, the app measured her joint movements and suggested that her knee can go without surgery for almost 5-years based on the degree of movement and a few other parameters.
+No pills, no side effects, or physical therapy visits, the entire treatment can be accessed from the app store through a prescription given by her doctor.

-Sounds like a byte from astar-trek episode, butgiven the pace at which Digital Therapeutics is evolving, these treatment modalities might be accessible to all of us way sooner than 2050.
+Sounds like a byte from a star-trek episode, but given the pace at which digital therapeutics is evolving, these treatment modalities might be accessible to all of us way sooner than 2050.
 So, the first question that arises for many of us is, what is “Digital Therapeutics”?
-Digital Therapeutics is a health discipline and treatment option that utilizes a digital and often online health technologies to treat a medical or psychological condition.
+Digital Therapeutics is a health discipline and treatment option that utilizes digital and often online health technologies to treat a medical or psychological condition.

-United States is currently leading the way in terms of development and adoption of Digital Therapeutics (also known as Digital Medicine).
-They define it as clinically-validated, FDA approved, prescription disease management and treatment technologies that can enhance or replace current medical treatments.
+The United States is currently leading the way in terms of the development and adoption of Digital Therapeutics (also known as Digital Medicine).
+They define it as clinically-validated, FDA-approved, prescription disease management and treatment technologies that can enhance or replace current medical treatments.
 It is classified into two broad categories:

-- Digital Companions: Digital solutions clinically proven to support patients and enable them to self-manage / coordinate with providers while on a medical treatment for a specific disease
+- Digital Companions: Digital solutions clinically proven to support patients and enable them to self-manage / coordinate with providers while on medical treatment for a specific disease.

-Pear Therapeutics, another Boston-based company, considered a pioneer in this area is working on treatment for ten diseases ranging from psychiatric disorders to autoimmune conditions and cancers.
+Pear Therapeutics, another Boston-based company, considered a pioneer in this area is working on a treatment for ten diseases ranging from psychiatric disorders to autoimmune conditions and cancers.
 Now they are partnering with pharma companies such as Novartis to commercially distribute these products to patients at scale.
-Extending their commitment they established Pear Connect, a first of a kind patient service center helping with relevant patient guidance, physician monitoring of patient condition and timely insurance reimbursements.
+Extending their commitment they established Pear Connect, a first-of-a-kind patient service center helping with relevant patient guidance, physician monitoring of the patient condition, and timely insurance reimbursements.

-Wellthy Therapeutics, a Mumbai based company recently became the first Indian company in this category.
-Wellthy has an application to manage diabetes, that has clinically proven results across multiple studies and was well received by diabetologist and endocrinologists recently at RSSSDI, Asia’s largest diabetes conference.
+Wellthy Therapeutics, a Mumbai-based company recently became the first Indian company in this category.
+Wellthy has an application to manage diabetes, that has clinically proven results across multiple studies.
+It was well received by diabetologists and endocrinologists recently at RSSSDI, Asia’s largest diabetes conference.

 But are all mobile and desktop health applications considered Digital Therapeutics?
-NO, it is only those digital solutions that are focused on treatment, have evidence proving their outcomes and that require to be prescribed by a physician form this niche category.
+No, it is only those digital solutions that are focused on treatment, have evidence proving their outcomes, and that requires to be prescribed by a physician from this niche category.
 A regular fitness app that connects to your pedometer or measures calories is not a digital therapeutic.
-We see the internet loaded thousands of such solutions that claim to improve health, but it only leaves the patient with a problem of plenty and makes it difficult to choose the right solution.
+We see the internet loaded with thousands of such solutions that claim to improve health, but it only leaves the patient with a problem of plenty and makes it difficult to choose the right solution.

 As our understanding of various diseases evolves, digital solutions will start becoming more and more relevant in terms of either supplementing or complimenting current treatment.
 Moreover, wider development and adoption of digital solutions will also require maturity and evolution by the industry as a whole.
 Doctors and hospitals will have to evolve in understanding and prescribing these treatments, regulators will need to develop sophistication to evaluate digital solutions and insurers will have to learn to model reimbursement and risk-benefit ratio.